More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Data and modeling assumptions

-Following all existing methods for estimating new-variant cardinality \citep{ionita2009estimating, gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic}, we make the modeling assumption that in fact every variant appears independently of every other variant; that is, $\acount_{n,j}$ is independent of $\acount_{n,k}$ across all $n$ for $j \ne k$.
-In reality and by contrast to this assumption, nearby positions on a genome can be highly correlated; this phenomenon is called \emph{linkage disequilibrium}.
-However, our assumption has two principle advantages: (i) it makes our computations much easier; (ii) it is supported by our state-of-the-art empirical results in \Cref{sec:exp}.
-We also make the milder modeling assumption that our organisms are (infinitely) \emph{exchangeable}.
-Roughly, we assume that the order in which we observe the sample organisms is immaterial for any sample size $N$.
+Following existing methods for estimating new-variant cardinality \citep{ionita2009estimating, gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic}, we assume that every variant appears independently of every other variant; that is, $\acount_{n,j}$ is independent of $\acount_{n,k}$ across all $n$ for $j \ne k$.
+In reality, nearby positions on a genome can be highly correlated; this phenomenon is called linkage disequilibrium.
+However, our assumption has two principal advantages: (i) it makes our computations much easier; (ii) it is supported by our state-of-the-art empirical results in \Cref{sec:exp}.
+We also make the milder assumption that organisms are (infinitely) exchangeable; roughly, we assume that the order in which we observe the sample organisms is immaterial for any sample size $N$.
 Since, for the moment, we assume variant observation is flawless, this assumption presently translates into an exchangeability assumption on the observed data.
 More precisely, let $[N] := \{1,\ldots,N\}$, and let $\discount_N$ represent a permutation of $[N]$.
 Then, for the variant with label $\aloc_j$, for any $N$ and any $\discount_N$, we assume $\PP(\acount_{1,j}, \ldots, \acount_{N,j}) = \PP(\acount_{\discount_N(1), j}, \ldots, \acount_{\discount_N(N), j})$.
 Indeed, if we expected systematic variation among organisms in our population between earlier and later samples, we would find it difficult to predict future data from past data without knowing more about the nature of the variation.